AfricanProgrammer/CodeEditor/README.md

 MAKADIIKO (HOW ARE YOU?)

-I have created this project as an example for a ToDo App
+I have created this project as an example for a Code Editor

-+Features
--Add a ToDo
--Remove
--Localstorage functionality using the DOM
--Dark Mode feature

 Feel free to modify